Izh 2715: Second generation – 1980s and 1990s

 The vehicles underwent further minor changes starting in the 1980s.
-Single-pane windows were introduced, eliminating the hinged triangular windows, and the mirrors were moved from the fenders to the doors.
-One of the five longitudinal reinforcements on the cargo area walls was replaced with three rounded rectangular pressings imitating windows; a similar pressing appeared on the left rear door, and the lower reinforcement was extended.
+Single-panel windows were introduced, eliminating the vent glasses, and the side mirrors were moved from the fenders to the doors.
+On the cargo compartment, the three horizontal reinforcement grooves were replaced with three vertical rectangular embossed sections ("faux windows"), and a similar "faux window" was added to the left half of the rear double doors.
 In the early 1990s, the rear bumpers, previously consisting of two sections of bent pipes on the corners of the body, were replaced by a single long straight pipe, which also served as a step.
-The protruding triangular rear turn signals, adapted from the Moskvitch sedan, were removed, with turn signals added to the horizontal combination lights at the bottom, and a single reversing light was centrally mounted.
-From 1995, a plastic front bumper was introduced, but due to its susceptibility to damage, it was later replaced with a metal one.
+The taillight units were rearranged: the triangular turn signals on the rear pillars were eliminated, instead they were added to the main horizontal taillight units, replacing the reversing lights, which, conversely, were replaced with a single reversing light (the same unit as on the Izh 2125 Kombi) positioned centrally between the main units.
+From 1995, a plastic front bumper was introduced, but due to its susceptibility to damage, owners often replaced it with the old metal bumpers.

-Despite the introduction of the more modern Izh 2717 van in the 1990s, which initially had quality issues and was one and a half times more expensive, the Izh 2715 remained in production until 2001 due to continued demand.
+Despite the introduction of the more modern Izh-2717 van in the 1990s, which initially had quality issues and was one and a half times more expensive, the Izh 2715 remained in production until 2001 due to continued demand.
 Even in 2000, the company Agropromprogress developed a refrigerated body version, which was the cheapest such vehicle on the Russian market.